 A contingent consideration arrangement was entered into as part of the acquisition.
-This is contingent on the sellers remaining in employment by the Group so it has been excluded from the consideration and will be recognised in the Statement of Comprehensive Income on a straight-line basis over the 2 year post acquisition period.
-The maximum undiscounted amount of all potential future payments under the contingent consideration arrangement is £1,375,000 and is payable on the first and second anniversary of completion, £750,000 and £625,000 retrospectively.
+This is contingent on the sellers remaining in employment by the Group so it has been excluded from the consideration and will be recognised in the Consolidated Statement of Comprehensive Income on a straight-line basis over the three year post acquisition period.
+The maximum undiscounted amount of all potential future payments under the contingent consideration arrangement is £2,619,000 and is payable in equal instalments on the first, second and third anniversary of completion.